Launching an AI App Today: Reality Check

 Is It True That 90% of AI Apps Fight for the Same 5% of Early Adopters?

-Yes, this is painfully and brutally true, and it's getting worse rather than better as the AI app market saturates.
+Yes, this is painfully and brutally true, and it's getting worse as the AI app market saturates.

 The AI app market in 2025 suffers from extreme early adopter fatigue where the same tech enthusiasts who gleefully tried every new tool in 2023 are now overwhelmed.
 Users experience trial fatigue having signed up for dozens but actively using only 2-3 long-term.
 Cynicism about "wrappers" grows after users have seen everything before.